takerum/vae/README.md

-#Implementation of Variational Auto Encoder
+#Implementation of Variational Autoencoder

-I Implementated Variational Auto Encoder (VAE) with Chainer
+I Implementated Variational Autoencoder (VAE) with Chainer

 You can train an example model of VAE on the ipython notebook:https://github.com/takerum/vae/blob/master/source/train_vae.ipynb